 Jewish History in Curaçao

 The first Jew to arrive in Curaçao was Samuel Cohen.
 He served as an interpreter on board the Dutch fleet under the command of Johan van Walbeeck, which conquered the island from the Spanish in 1634.
-A few years later, in 1651, Joao d’Ylan brought 10 to 12 Jewish families from the Amsterdam Portuguese community to Curaçao where they lived on Plantation ‘De Hoop’ (‘The Hope’) and worked the land.
-Together the Jewish group established the Congregation Mikvé Israel-Emanuel, today the oldest synagogue in continuous use in the Americas.
+A few years later, in 1651, Joao d’Ylan brought 10 to 12 Jewish families from the Amsterdam Portuguese community to Curaçao, where they lived on Plantation ‘De Hoop’ (‘The Hope’) and worked the land.
+The Jewish group established the Congregation Mikvé Israel-Emanuel, today the oldest synagogue in continuous use in the Americas.

 The second group of settlers followed in 1659 under the patronage of Isaac da Costa and brought with them a gift from the Amsterdam synagogue: a Torah scroll that is still used today in the Mikvé Israel-Emanuel Synagogue.

 Most of these settlers were originally from Spain and Portugal.
 They had fled the Inquisition and found refuge first in Holland and Northern Brazil and later in Curaçao.

 The settlers originally attempted to work in agriculture, but their efforts were frustrated by the arid soil.
 As a result, the Jews concentrated in the walled city of Willemstad by 1660 and established trade between Northern Europe and the South American Coast.
 In 1674 they constructed the first of four synagogues in Willemstad; some Jews also built plantation houses scattered around the island.